dhruvangjhaveri/GetandCleanData-CourseProject/Codebook.md

 - Out of the 561 variables obtained from the raw data set, only the mean and the standard deviation values (mean() & std()) for the signals are extracted which form the remaining 66 variables of the dataset.
 Each of the variable indicates the mean of that parameter for 1 particular activity done by 1 particular subject.

+The variables are renamed in the tidy data set to form syntactically valid column names.
+This is done by eliminating the special charaters "()"

 **Notes:**
 --------------